 Jazz is one of the original forms of art in America, defined by smooth grooves.
 It offers an excellent soundtrack for the Sunday bunch.

-The Sonor Bebop kit is one of my all-time favorites.
-The kit features in the top line of the most compact kits on the market.
+The Sonor Bebop kit is one of my all-time favourites.
+The kit features the top line of the most compact kits on the market.

 If you are still wondering what makes this kit incredible, I will be reviewing it in this article.

 Smaller kits have become increasingly popular in the modern jazz world.
 The Sonor AQ2 features as one of the best, with its lacquered maple shells and a great range of options.